captionpoint/captionpoint-plays/THE-ROOMMATE.md

 kind of a bitch.
 ---
 ## SHARON:
-I don't feel comfortable saying that myself
+I don’t feel comfortable saying that myself
 ---
 but I really appreciate that you said it.
 ---
 ## ROBYN:
-You'd have to disguise your voice.
+You’d have to disguise your voice.
 ---
 An accent of some kind.
 ---